 The action plans for improving or changing risk mitigation measures must be documented in the risk registers.
 It is important that a process of tracking progress made with risk interventions is followed.
 Such a process provides a trail of information that may prove to be necessary at some future stage.
 Good governance practices would expect this.
 Because risk is often a process of perception, misunderstandings can arise where no record is kept.

-The action plans must be unambiguous and provide target dates and names of responsible persons.
-A process of follow-through must be used.
+The action plans must be unambiguous and provide target dates and names of responsible people.
+A follow-through process must be used.

 9.4.8 Use the outputs of risk assessments for budgeting and capital allocation processes.